 Child Safety Seat Recommendations

 Properly used, child safety seats can reduce childhood deaths by as much as 70%.
-However, NHTSA reports a 46% rate of misuse of car seats and booster seats ranging from incorrect indtallation fo the seat to incorrect use of the seat, such as strap placement and positioning.3 Always follow the instructions that come with your child's safety seat and if you are concerned that you may not have installed a seat correctly, you can attend car seat education classes.
+However, NHTSA reports a 46% rate of misuse of car seats and booster seats ranging from incorrect installation of the seat to incorrect use of the seat, such as strap placement and positioning.3 Always follow the instructions that come with your child's safety seat and if you are concerned that you may not have installed a seat correctly, you can attend car seat education classes.
 The following are just guidelines but should give you a general idea as to which product is best for your child.
-Remember that a child may not ride in the front seat of a motor vehicle with an active passenger air bag if he or she is under one- year-old, weighs less than 20 pounds, or rides in a rear-facing child passenger restraint system.
+Remember, all children under the age of 2 must be secured in a rear-facing child passenger restraint system unless the child weighs 40 or more pounds or is 40 or more inches tall.

-- Infant-Only Carrier or Rear-Facing Convertible - For infants up to at least one-year-old and 20 pounds.
+- Infant Rear-Facing Only Car Seat - This car seat is designed for newborns and small infants.
 You should tilt this seat at about a 45-degree angle to keep the child's neck from falling forward.
-Keep your child in this seat for as long as possible until he or she outgrows it.
+Keep your child in this seat for as long as possible until they outgrow it and then upgrade to a convertible car seat.